Why ADHD Brains Struggle with Decluttering (And What Actually Helps)

 Every item requires a decision: keep, donate, bin.
 That sounds simple until you're holding something that was expensive, or a gift, or might possibly be useful one day.
 ADHD brains don't process decisions quickly and efficiently; they cycle, loop, and catastrophise.
 Forty-five minutes on one, small drawer is not unusual.

-Out of sight, out of mind — literally
+Out of Sight, Out of Mind - Literally

 Object permanence difficulties mean that if you can't see something, it effectively doesn't exist to the ADHD brain.
 This is why 'just put it in a box and store it' never works.
 The box goes in the cupboard, and poof, just like magic, the item is gone from your mental inventory, until you buy a second one and discover the original a year later.

-Time blindness
+Time Blindness

-You sit down to sort one drawer, but hree hours later, you're still working on that drawer.
+You sit down to sort one drawer, but three hours later, you're still working on that drawer.
 However, you've also reorganised your childhood photo collection, found a receipt from 2019 and undertaken a million other side quests.
 This is time blindness combined with hyperfocus and it's exhausting.

-Emotional dysregulation
+Emotional Dysregulation

 Objects carry memories and meaning for most people.
 For ADHD brains, the emotional weight is often amplified, and so letting go of something can feel disproportionately painful, not because you're being dramatic, but because your emotional processing works at a different intensity.

-Shame spirals
+Shame Spirals

 Most people with ADHD have years of accumulated messages and negative emotions that they're lazy, disorganised, or incapable, and decluttering can trigger all those emotions .
 You open the wardrobe, you see the chaos, and before you've touched a single item you're already telling yourself a story about what kind of person this makes you, that you are a failure, or worthless.